chopsquad/Simons-Game/README.md

 ## My process

-[x] -Adding javascript and jquery
+- [x]Adding javascript and jquery
-[x] -Testing to see if javascript and jquery are working [ ] -Creating a new pattern
+- [x]Testing to see if javascript and jquery are working
+- [ ] -Creating a new pattern

 ### Built with